-In accordance with U.S. Government Auditing Standards and OMB Bulletin No. 07-04, another auditor issued reports dated November 16, 2009, and November 14, 2008, on its consideration of the Postal Service's internal control over financial reporting and its compliance with certain provisions of laws and regulations.
+In accordance with U.S. Government Auditing Standards and OMB Bulletin No. 07-04, as amended, another auditor issued reports dated November 15, 2010, and November 16, 2009, on its consideration of the Postal Service's internal control over financial reporting and its compliance with certain provisions of laws and regulations.
 Those reports are an integral part of an audit of general-purpose financial statement reporting performed in accordance with U.S. Government Auditing Standards and OMB Bulletin No. 07-04, as amended, and should be read in conjunction with this report in considering the results of our audit.

 In planning and performing our audit of the special-purpose financial statements, we also considered the Postal Service's internal control over the financial reporting process for the special-purpose financial statements and compliance with the TFM Chapter 4700.
-Management is responsible for establishing and maintaining internal control over financial reporting, including Other Data, and for complying with laws and regulations, including compliance with the TFM Chapter 4700 requirements.
+Management is responsible for establishing and maintaining internal control over financial reporting, including the Other Data, and for complying with laws and regulations, including compliance with the TFM Chapter 4700 requirements.

-Our consideration of internal control over the financial reporting process for the special-purpose financial statements would not necessarily disclose all matters in the internal control over the financial reporting process that might be significant deficiencies.
-Under standards issued by the American Institute of Certified Public Accountants, significant deficiencies are deficiencies in internal control, or a combination of deficiencies, that adversely affects the Postal Service's ability to initiate, authorize, record, process, or report financial data reliably and in accordance with accounting principles generally accepted in the United States of America such that there is more than a remote likelihood that a misstatement of the special-purpose financial statements being audited that is more than inconsequential will not be prevented or detected.
-Material weaknesses are significant deficiencies, or a combination of significant deficiencies, that result in a more than remote likelihood that material misstatements in relation to the special-purpose financial statements being audited will not be prevented or detected.
+Our consideration of internal control over the financial reporting process for the specialpurpose financial statements would not necessarily disclose all matters in the internal control over the financial reporting process that might be significant deficiencies.
+Under standards issued by the American Institute of Certified Public Accountants, a significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements in relation to the special-purpose financial statements being audited will not be prevented, or detected and corrected on a timely basis.

-As discussed in Postal Service's independent public accounting firm's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, dated November 16, 2009, the firm identified one deficiency in internal control over financial reporting they considered to be significant related to business mail entry units mail acceptance.
+As discussed in Postal Service's independent public accounting firm's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, dated November 15, 2010, the firm identified four deficiencies in internal control over financial reporting they considered to be significant: